Capcom: 2000–2009: Transition to modern gaming systems

-2009–2017: Struggling releases & Mismanagement
+2009–2017: Struggling releases and mismanagement

 Despite its successes from the previous decade, Capcom released several titles that were considered misfires during the 2010s.
 Both Resident Evil 5 (2009) and Resident Evil 6 (2012) were seen to lean far too much into action-oriented gameplay while forgoing the balance with the survival horror elements of the earlier games in the series.
 Street Fighter V (2016) was released with minimal single-player content and poor online features.
 Street Fighter V failed to meet its sales target of 2 million in March 2016.
 Capcom outsourced the next Devil May Cry title to Ninja Theory, resulting in DmC: Devil May Cry (2013), a re-envisioning of the series that failed to resonate with players.
 Other newer IP like Lost Planet and Asura's Wrath also failed to gain significant audiences.
 Dragon's Dogma (2012), however, was one of the few newer titles during this period to be seen as a success.

 Capcom partnered with Nyu Media in 2011 to publish and distribute the Japanese independent (dōjin soft) games that Nyu localized into the English language.
 The company works with the Polish localization company QLOC to port Capcom's games to other platforms; notably, examples are DmC: Devil May Crys PC version and its PlayStation 4 and Xbox One remasters, Dragon's Dogmas PC version, and Dead Risings version on PlayStation 4, Xbox One, and PC.

 In 2012, Capcom came under criticism for controversial sales tactics, such as the implementation of disc-locked content, which requires players to pay for additional content that is already available within the game's files, most notably in Street Fighter X Tekken.
 The company defended the practice.
 It has also been criticized for other business decisions, such as not releasing certain games outside of Japan (most notably the Sengoku Basara series), abruptly cancelling anticipated projects (most notably Mega Man Legends 3), and shutting down Clover Studio.

 On August 27, 2014, Capcom filed a patent infringement lawsuit against Koei Tecmo Games at the Osaka District Court for 980 million yen in damage.
 Capcom claimed Koei Tecmo infringed a patent it obtained in 2002 regarding a play feature in video games.

 In 2015, the PlayStation 4 version of Ultra Street Fighter IV was pulled from the Capcom Pro Tour due to numerous technical issues and bugs.